PyMoDAQ/PyMoDAQ/docs/src/tutorials/create_github_account.rst

 Troubleshoot PyMoDAQ: raise an issue
 ------------------------------------

 Now that we have our own account on GitHub and are logged in.
-Let’s go the `PyMoDAQ GitHub account`__.
+Let’s go to the `PyMoDAQ GitHub account`__.

 __ https://github.com/PyMoDAQ/PyMoDAQ